 This weeks blog is another fantastic review from our famous guest blogger from Asia TC Tanakorn who races like a demon and shares his thousands of hours of experience triathlon coaching.
-This weeks review is of the epic Ironman 70.3 Busselton.
+This week we have Ironman 70.3 Busselton Race Review.

 Toughest day VS Nicest people.
 Who will win?